 Nicola brings her leadership skills and online expertise to the Network along with decades of involvement with deathcaring personally and professionally.
-She has a particular interest in death literacy through education.
+She has a particular interest in death literacy through education and Natural Burial.
 She took her Death Doula training through Douglas College and is a member of End of Life Doula Association of Canada and an active member of the Death Doula Network International

 Angela is transitioning from her 11-year career as a veterinarian to pursue her passion for holistic deathcaring of people and pets.
 She currently works as a locum at various locations throughout BC.
 Angela has a particular interest in guiding families through the home funeral process.
 She completed ITM’s extensive Contemplative End of Life Care Program.

 Mary is an active member of the community in Williams Lake and will already be a familiar face to many.

 Mary graduated in 2016 from Douglas College, and currently wears a child and youth mental health support worker hat, specializing in Grief and trauma, and child development.